Tory peer Lord Maude calls for more ‘robust culture’ in Whitehall

 “There could be value in regular external audits by qualified outsiders, with published results.”

-Lord Maude pointed to other governments with similar civil service systems who had had more success with balancing impartiality and continuity, as well as ministers’ need for officials to be responsive.
+Lord Maude pointed to other governments with similar civil service systems which have had more success with balancing impartiality and continuity, as well as ministers’ need for officials to be responsive.

 “We don’t need to go that far, but the key, as always, is transparency and pragmatism.